Schools will need vaccine mandates for in-person classes to last, expert says - KRDO

 In the wake of President Joe Biden’s announcement that businesses the more than 100 employees must mandate their workforce either get vaccinated or regularly tested, Florida Gov. Ron DeSantis has said that cities and counties in Florida requiring employees to take Covid-19 vaccine will face $5,000 fines.

-The Mayor of Orange County, Florida, that although the consequences could be costly, the county will not overlook the well-being of its community.
+The mayor of Orange County, Florida, said that although the consequences could be costly, the county will not overlook the well-being of its community.

 In Iowa, a federal judge issued a temporary restraining order on Monday that will, for the time being, allow the state’s school districts to mandate masks in classrooms.